rootscript/forHumans-whoWant2Code/-elm-forHumans/day03.md

 I asked the question if anyone was interested in getting Elm to work with Electron, and found there were a few who were interested, and a few willing to give some guidance ( without having to beg for help ).
 It seems like my basic idea of just using `elm-make` to compile `Main.elm` to `index.js`, and then `require` the .js file into the `index.html` was the same basic integration that others were looking at too ( That was encouraging ).
 What surprised me was that there was also an `electron` channel in the elm-lang Slack group.
 I was kindly directed there and told that there was an `elm-electron` interop set of modules that had been worked on, this would expose the Electron API to Elm through `ports`, so that Elm could talk '*directly*' (through a port) to the Electron `screen` module etc...

 ...to be continued

-I left a few questions in the electron channel, I was warned it might be quiet ( I had the pleasure of being the 3rd post ever in the channel, we will need to encourage some more magnetism ! )
+I left a few questions in the electron channel.
+I had been warned it might be quiet ( I had the pleasure of being the 3rd post ever in the channel, we will need to encourage some more magnetism ! )

 ---